 beginRequestso replay is not disabled by setting events):

-alter session set events 'trace [progint_appcont_rdbms]';To enable for all sessions, run as follows:
+SQL> alter session set events 'trace [progint_appcont_rdbms]';Before running the workload, run the following statement as

 Run through the application functions.
 To report on an application function, the application function must be run.
 The more application functions run, the better the information that the coverage analysis provides.

 Use Oracle ORAchk to analyze the collected database traces and report the level of protection, and where not protected, reports why a request is not protected.

 To control the Application Continuity checking for coverage, set the following four values through command line or shell environment variables (or mixed):

 Table 2-2 Using Application Continuity Checking for Protection Level

 asm-all-5.0.3.jarthat you download from ASM Home Page.

 This must point to the

 JAVA_HOMEdirectory for a JDK8 installation.